Sydius/websocket-relay/README.md

 ## Overview

-This relay accepts WebSocket connections from reverse proxies and forwards binary data to target TCP servers based on the Host header.
-It creates a bridge between WebSocket clients and multiple TCP backends, with routing determined by domain names.
+This relay accepts WebSocket connections and forwards these to TCP servers, effectively allowing browsers or other WebSocket-based clients to communicate with servers that only speak TCP.

+Multiple target TCP servers are supported and can be routed to based on the contents of the `Host` header.
+For example, requests to `foo.example.com` could be routed to one TCP server, while `bar.example.com` go to another.

+Both 'plain' WebSockets (`ws://`) and TLS-encrypted WebSockets (`wss://`) are supported, depending on the configuration.
+It can also be put behind a reverse proxy such as Nginx and restricted to accept incoming connections only from the IP address(es) of that reverse proxy.

 ## Configuration